Oakwood Premier Tokyo (Review)

 With the big construction works of Tokyo Station getting close to an end, the surrounding area (including both Marunouchi and Yaesu) retrieves its international, business-minded atmosphere.
 The Oakwood brand seized the latest renovations as an opportunity to settle in a building about two minutes away from the station on the northeast side, in front of Sakura 🌸 Dori.
 No need to say how perfect the location is, as Tokyo Station is a convenient transportation hub; you can take direct shuttles to Narita or Haneda airports, or board a Shinkansen 🚅 bound to the North or West of Japan, or you can simply travel within the city via the Yamanote line or metro lines.

-Oakwood Premier Tokyo offers a fully furnished apartment hotel 🏨 that ranges from 30 square-meter studios to 110 square-meter three-room flats.
+Oakwood Premier Tokyo offers a fully serviced apartment hotel 🏨 that ranges from 30 square-meter studios to 110 square-meter three-room flats.
 We stayed in a 50 square-meter apartment with a separate bedroom on the 14th floor.
 After a classical entrance, the space opens up on a small kitchen with a bar in the living room.
 A corridor connects to a large bathroom 🛁 and then to the bedroom.
 All the services, from the furniture to the hi-fi soundboard, were very high-end.
 The view was outstanding, and the windows on two faces of the appartment accentuated the high-class feeling of it.

 A large and comfortable home in the center of Tokyo